SAP/stewardci-core/docs/troubleshooting/README.md

 This page provides tips and tricks for troubleshooting

-## Tenant Controller or Run Controller are unresponsible
+## Run Controller is unresponsible

-When either Run Controller or Tenant Controller are unresponsive a thread dump can be triggered by sending `SIGQUIT` to the corresponding processes:
+When Run Controller is unresponsive a thread dump can be triggered by sending `SIGQUIT` to the corresponding processes:

 ```bash
 pkill -QUIT -f '<PATTERN>'
 ```

-where `PATTERN` depicts the application (`steward-runctl`,`steward-tenantctl`).
+where `PATTERN` depicts the application `steward-runctl`.

 For issuing the command above in a Kubernetes cluster a suitable pod needs to be launched, e.g.